goharbor/harbor/docs/kubernetes_deployment.md

 ### Prerequisite

-* You should have domain knowledge about Kubernetes (Replication Controller, Service, Persistent Volume, Persistent Volume Claim, Config Map).
+* You should have domain knowledge about Kubernetes (Deployment, Service, Persistent Volume, Persistent Volume Claim, Config Map).
 * **Optional**: Load the docker images onto woker nodes.  *If you skip this step, worker node will pull images from Docker Hub when starting the pods.*
 	* Download the offline installer of Harbor v1.2.0 from the [release](https://github.com/vmware/harbor/releases) page.
 	* Uncompress the offline installer and get the images tgz file harbor.*.tgz, transfer it to each of the worker nodes.